AbdulMoeez6/mywebsite/README.md

-# 🧁 MUNCH CUPS – The Ultimate Cups
+# 🧁 MUNCH CUPS – The Edible Cups

 **Munch Cups** are your go-to edible coffee cups — sustainable, tasty, and totally zero waste.
 Enjoy your favorite hot beverage and *munch the cup too*!